algolia/doc-code-samples/README.md

 # doc-code-samples

-This repository holds all code examples shown on the [Algolia.com documentation website](https://algolia.com/doc).
+This repository holds code examples shown on the [Algolia.com documentation website](https://algolia.com/doc) that can be run in [CodeSandbox](https://codesandbox.io/).

 ## InstantSearch code samples

-All code samples in InstantSearch guides run on [CodeSandbox](https://codesandbox.io/).
+All code samples in InstantSearch guides that run on [CodeSandbox](https://codesandbox.io/).
 The full list is available [here](https://instantsearch-templates.netlify.com).

 ## Interactive onboarding

-Code samples from the [Algolia interactive onboarding](https://algolia.com/doc/onboarding) are hosted in this repository.
+Datasets and code samples for the [Algolia interactive onboarding](https://algolia.com/doc/onboarding) are located in the `/onboarding` directory.

 | E-commerce                                                   | Geo                                                          | Media                                                        | Saas                                                         |
 | ------------------------------------------------------------ | ------------------------------------------------------------ | ------------------------------------------------------------ | ------------------------------------------------------------ |